-Having a hard time waking up?
-Here's how to set an alarm on your iPhone.
+Can't get up in the morning?
+Make sure to set an alarm on your iPhone!

 - Tap Save in the top right corner.

-You can choose as an alarm tone any song that you have purchased or synced onto your device.
+You can choose any song that you have purchased or synced onto your device as an alarm tone.
 Unfortunately, you can't pick music streaming from Apple Music for a custom alarm tone.

 How to stop or snooze an alarm on your iPhone or iPad

 Your alarm is blaring as loud as it can — it's time for you to stumble out of bed and join the land of the living.
 If you don't want your alarm to be screaming all day long, or want to silence it and get back to your peaceful slumber, here is how you can turn it off.
-The steps are a little bit different depending on if your phone is locked or not, so we will show you both ways.
+The steps are slightly different depending on if your phone is locked or not, so we will show you both ways.

 How to turn off a ringing alarm on the Lock screen